I love cocktails. It's a huge reason we opened our distillery and is obvious to anyone who visits our bar that we take

-Even though I love cocktails enough to want to make alcohol from scratch, and are passionate about flavours and mixology, I never invested in any really nice bar equipment.
+Although WE make alcohol from scratch, and are passionate about flavours and mixology, I never invested in any really nice bar equipment.
 I just found ways to do all those fancy bartending techniques with things I already had.
-Now you can do them too!
+That's what this blog is all about.

-I'm going to be honest.
-Having the actual tools is definitely pretty handy, but until you feel comfortable shaking up a cocktail every week, it doesn't make sense to spend the money. when the day comes you want all the fancy tools, I highly recommend checking out the company Fifth & Vermouth.
+to be honest.
+Having the actual tools is definitely pretty handy, but until you feel comfortable shaking up a cocktail every week, it doesn't make sense to spend the money.
+But when the day comes when you want all the fancy tools, I highly recommend checking out the company Fifth & Vermouth.

 Here are some images of standard bartend tools.
 Hover over the picture for the names.

 Bartending Tools & Their Home Alternatives

-Things like a bar spoon or a mixing glass can easily be replaced with typical kitchen wares like a spoon or a tall jar.
+Things like a bar spoon or a mixing glass can easily be replaced with typical kitchen wares like a spoon or a big jar.
 For all the other tools, we've come up with some less obvious alternative tools to bartend with.

 Shakers: used to mix ingredients, usually with ice, to cool it down and dilute the alcohol.

-Alternative: Metal to-go mugs (or tumblers).
+Alternative: Metal to-go coffee mugs (aka tumblers).
 You can even use most lids to strain out the big chunks of ice.
-Second alternative is a mason jar with a lid (just be careful of the glass!)
+Second alternative is a mason jar with a lid.

 Jiggers: a quick way to measure out liquids.

 Alternative: baking spoon measurements.
 1 oz = 30 ml and 1 Tbsp = 15 ml.
 If you use a regular shot glass, make sure you measure it's volume first, as they are typically 1.5 to 2 oz.

-Strainers: made to fit inside shakers and mixing glasses, to strain out large bits and ice chunks.
+Strainers: made to fit inside shakers and mixing glasses, to strain out unwanted bits, pulp and ice chunks.

-Alternative: a regular mesh strainer.
+Alternative: a regular kitchen mesh strainer.
 Second alternative is a slotted cooking spoon or spatula.